Triage for Bugzilla¶

 If you need to change who is responsible for triaging a bug in a component, please file a bug against bugzilla.mozilla.org in the Administration component.
 When a new component is created, a triage owner must be named.

 Some components are monitored by a rotation of triagers.
-In those cases, the triage owner should be seen as the person responsible for assuring the component is triaged, but the work is done by the people in the rotation.
+In those cases, the triage owner on Bugzilla will be automatically updated to reflect the person on the rotation.
 The rotations are managed as calendars.

-If you wish to set up a rotation for triaging one or more components, contact the Bugzilla team on Slack (#bmo.)
+If you wish to set up a rotation for triaging one or more components, add a link to your rotation calendar in the triage rotations spreadsheet.

 Firefox::General and Toolkit::General¶